thunderpleco/aws-query-in-place/README.md

 FROM "data";
 ```

+`For exmaple: if you are using workstation1, then you should use builder1, workstation2 -> builder2, etc.`

 # Topic 3 - Amazon Redshift Spectrum

 Use the RDP information that we have provided to you to connect to **Amazon Redshift** with **SQL Workbench/J**